grzbpc/citizen-knowledge/src/posts/post-18-rapist-mayor-latvia.md

 chapterTitle: Illegal, Illicit, and Ignored
 subheading: The Gap Between Law and Practice
 description: "A judge ruled deportation would breach his human rights.
 The same principle, in other cases, rarely survives the headline."
+book_reference: "This entry shows an identical legal protection producing opposite public reactions depending entirely on how sympathetically the person invoking it is framed before the reasoning is heard."
 ---

 ### The story